 We regularly complete assessments to comply with standards and guidelines including:

 • TIA-942 – Telecommunications Infrastructure Standard for Data Centers

 • Monetary Authority of Singapore (MAS) Technology Risk Management Guidelines (TRMG) 2013

 • Australian Government Protective Security Policy Framework (PSFP)

 The preparation and delivery of Crisis Management Plans and exercises is a key component of our menu of services.
 We have industry leading skills and experience in crisis management projects in the consumer goods, critical infrastructure, energy and mining sectors.

 We are a leading provider of Crisis Prevention and Response services globally.
 We support multinational clients on a 24/7 basis, with services including Kidnap Ransom and Extortion (KRE) response; evacuation planning and operations; contaminated product and malicious product tamper (MPT) response: and expert support in a range of other crisis situations.

 In partnership with a leading insurer, we offer a worldwide membership-based medical and security travel assistance service.
 This provides global support to members through a guaranteed 24/7/365 response to medical or security emergencies.

-IR is also the exclusive Asia and Pacific regional partner for the global crisis response company, red24 plc, which is contracted by a score of international underwriters including HDI-Global, Allianz and Liberty International.
+IR is also the Asia and Pacific regional partner for the global crisis response company, World Aware Inc, which is contracted by a score of international underwriters including HDI-Global, Allianz, Chubb and Liberty International.

 We support clients in public and private sectors in developing business resilience regimes.
 Our expertise covers the spectrum of business resilience planning support: